Good morning everyone, welcome to day 4 of the Holiday Sewing Blog Tour! Have you…

 Our favorite type of headband is the kind made from stretchy fabric.

-These little headbands are perfect for keeping your hair out of your face for sports, washing your face at night or to use at dinner time.
+- These little headbands are perfect for keeping your hair out of your face for sports, washing your face at night, or using them at dinner time.
 (Please tell me we are not the only ones who finish dinner with as much food in our hair as is left on the plate, lol.)

 Tips for sewing with knits: